Carbon Credits and Offsets

-The company that generates the ACCUs also benefits as it provides them with a source of money to reduce their carbon pollution or to undertake sequestration projects.
+The company that generates the ACCUs also benefits as it provides them with a source of income to reduce their carbon pollution or to undertake sequestration projects.

 Classes of Carbon CreditsWhat is not fully acknowledged under the scheme is that there are two distinct classes of carbon credits.
-There are also a number of different sources for those credits.
-These different classes are shown in Table 1.
+There are also a number of different methods for generating those credits.
+These different classes and some of the methods are shown in Table 1.

 Table 1 - Classes of Carbon Credits

 Notes for Table 1: - * This is my classification system, not an industry wide classification.
 There may be other sources applicable for the two classes.
 Renewable energy is not included in the ACCU system at present - it has separate carbon credit systems.

 Under the Australian Carbon Credit scheme carbon credits generated from both classes of carbon credit are treated the same.
 That is a tonne of carbon release avoided from a pollution reduction project and a tonne of carbon sequestered under a sequestration project both generate one Australian Carbon Credit Unit (ACCU).
 The main area where the difference impacts is when calculating Australia's total carbon emissions - which I will explain later.